RsyncProject/rsync/rsync.1.md

     The value can also be abbreviated in a variety of ways, such as specifying a 2-digit year and/or leaving off various values.
-In all cases, the value will be taken to be the next possible future moment where the supplied information matches.
+In all cases, the value will be taken to be the next possible point in time where the supplied information matches.
 If the value specifies the current time or a past time, rsync exits with an error.

-    For example, "1-30" specifies the next January 30th (at midnight local time), "14:00" specifies the next 2 P.M., "1" specifies the next 1st of the month at midnight, and ":59" specifies the next 59th minute after the hour.
+    For example, "1-30" specifies the next January 30th (at midnight local time), "14:00" specifies the next 2 P.M., "1" specifies the next 1st of the month at midnight, "31" specifies the next month where we can stop on its 31st day, and ":59" specifies the next 59th minute after the hour.

     For maximal flexibility, rsync does not communicate this option to the remote rsync since it is usually enough that one side of the connection